-King Edward VI High School for Girls is one of only 217 schools in England, and the only independent school, in the first cohort of teaching schools in 2011, to be granted teaching school status–a new designation entitling it to lead the training and professional development for staff.It was selected by the National College for School Leadership.
-We are now in our second year of delivering our programme of support as a Teaching School,
+King Edward VI High School for Girls was the only independent school, in the first cohort of teaching schools in 2011, to be granted teaching school status–a designation entitling it to lead the training and professional development of staff.
+We are now in our third year of delivering our collaborative programme of support as a Teaching School.

-Principal Sarah Evans said: “We have long worked with other schools in both the state and independent sectors believing in the huge benefits to everyone in sharing ideas and practice.
-We have been able to put together a very strong group of partners with whom we shall enjoy working to deliver the teaching school objectives.
+We have long worked with other schools in both the state and independent sectors believing in the huge benefits to everyone in sharing ideas and practice.
+We have been able to put together a very strong group of partners with whom we continue to work in order to deliver our teaching school objectives.
 We now have over 20 schools working with us as part of our teaching school alliance.

 “Over time teaching schools will harness the finest teaching talent in the profession to drive school improvement, and bring real benefits to pupils.
 Trainees will learn from the best teachers in action and those who want to step up to more senior leadership positions will be exposed to excellent practice within and beyond their immediate school.”